Nicblast/bestseller-prediction-analysis/README.md

 Major book retailers worldwide face ongoing inventory allocation challenges due to limited shelf space, a large volume of titles, and continuous new releases.
 These constraints create several key challenges:

-1. Demand Uncertainty: Retailers must determine which books will sustain popularity and which will decline, making it difficult to balance inventory effectively.
+**1. Demand Uncertainty:** Retailers must determine which books will sustain popularity and which will decline, making it difficult to balance inventory effectively.
-2. Financial Risk: Poor stocking decisions can lead to unsold inventory or missed sales opportunities, directly impacting revenue.
+**2. Financial Risk:** Poor stocking decisions can lead to unsold inventory or missed sales opportunities, directly impacting revenue.
-3. Author and Series Strategy: Retailers must decide which authors and series to prioritize, promote, and expand in-store based on their ability to drive consistent demand.
+**3. Author and Series Strategy:** Retailers must decide which authors and series to prioritize, promote, and expand in-store based on their ability to drive consistent demand.

 In essence, the core challenge is deciding which books to stock, in what quantity, and how to allocate shelf space under conditions of uncertainty.